Chilean transition to democracy: Context and causes of Pinochet's decision to follow the Constitution

-Another alleged reason of Pinochet's decision to call for elections was Pope John Paul II's April 1987 visit to Chile: he visited Santiago, Viña del Mar, Valparaíso, Temuco, Punta Arenas, Puerto Montt and Antofagasta.
+Another alleged reason for Pinochet's decision to call for elections was Pope John Paul II's April 1987 visit to Chile: he visited Santiago, Viña del Mar, Valparaíso, Temuco, Punta Arenas, Puerto Montt and Antofagasta.
 Before his pilgrimage to Latin America, the pontiff criticized Pinochet's regime as "dictatorial" while speaking with reporters.
 According to The New York Times, he was "using unusually strong language" to criticize Pinochet and told the journalists that the Church in Chile must not only pray, but actively fight for the restoration of democracy in Chile.
 During his 1987 Chilean visit, the Polish pope asked Chile's 31 Catholic bishops to campaign for free elections in the country.
-According to George Weigel, he held a meeting with Pinochet during which they discussed the topic of the return to democracy.
+According to George Weigel, the Pope held a meeting with Pinochet during which they discussed the topic of the return to democracy.
 John Paul II allegedly pushed Pinochet to accept a democratic opening of the regime, and even called for his resignation.
 In 2007, Cardinal Stanisław Dziwisz, acting as Pope John Paul II's secretary, confirmed that the Pope asked Pinochet to step down and transfer power over to civilian authorities during his visit.
 John Paul II also supported the Vicariate of Solidarity during his visit, which was a Church-led pro-democracy, anti-Pinochet organization.
 John Paul II visited the Vicariate of Solidarity's offices, spoke with its workers, and "called upon them to continue their work, emphasizing that the Gospel consistently urges respect for human rights."
-Some have erroneously accused John Paul II of affirming Pinochet's regime by appearing with the Chilean ruler in his balcony.
-However, Cardinal Roberto Tucci, organizer of John Paul II's pilgrimages, revealed that Pinochet tricked the pontiff by telling him he would take him to his living room, while in reality he took him to his balcony.
+Some have erroneously accused John Paul II of affirming Pinochet's regime by appearing with the Chilean ruler on his balcony.
+However, Cardinal Roberto Tucci, organizer of John Paul II's pilgrimages, revealed that Pinochet tricked the pontiff by telling him he would take him to his living room, while in reality, he took him to his balcony.
 Tucci claims that the pontiff was "furious."

-Whatever the case, political advertisement was legalized on 5 September 1987, and became a key element of the campaign for the "NO" to the referendum, which countered the official campaign which presaged a return to a Popular Unity government in case of Pinochet's defeat.
+Whatever the case, political advertising was legalized on 5 September 1987, and became a key element of the "NO" campaign for the referendum, which countered the official campaign that proposed a return to a Popular Unity government in case of Pinochet's defeat.
 Finally, the "NO" to Pinochet won with 55.99% of the votes, against 44.01% of the votes.
 As a result, presidential and legislative elections were called for the following year.

-Furthermore, in July 1989, a constitutional referendum took place after long negotiations between the government and the opposition.
-If approved, 54 constitutional reforms were to be implemented, among which the reform of the way that the Constitution itself could be reformed, the restriction of state of emergency dispositions, the affirmation of political pluralism, the strengthening of constitutional rights as well as of the democratic principle and participation to the political life.
+In July 1989, a constitutional referendum took place after long negotiations between the government and the opposition.
+54 constitutional reforms were proposed, among which was reform of the way that the Constitution itself could be reformed, the restriction of state of emergency declarations, the affirmation of political pluralism, and the strengthening of constitutional rights, as well as of the democratic principle and of participation in political life.
 All parties in the political spectrum supported the reforms, with the exception of the small right-wing Avanzada Nacional and other minor parties.
 Reforms were passed with 91.25% of the vote.